pattshreds/pattshreds/README.md

 ## About Me 🚀

 I'm a passionate **software engineer** with experience in **Javascript/Typescript, React, Node, SQL, Postgres and HTML/CSS**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I love coming up with creative solutions to solve complex problems, learning new skills, and diverse collaboration.
+Outside of the technology realm I'm very active.
+Some of my favorite things to do are ride road bikes and mountain bikes, inline skate, rock climb, go for walks/hikes, drink smoothies, and spend my mornings at my local coffee shop!

 - 🌱 Currently learning: **Next.js and Tailwind**
 - 🔭 Working on: **A cool new Next.js project that will launch soon!**